Things You Need In Your Winter Emergency Car Kit

 Here Are Some Of The Things To Keep In This Kit:

-- A thick, warm blanket and comfortable pillow – if you are stuck in snowbound traffic for a while then at least you might be able to catch up with some shuteye!
+- A thick, warm blanket and comfortable pillow – if you are stuck in winter snowbound traffic for a while then at least you might be able to catch up with some shuteye!